littleblackfish/i529/ChromHMM/README.md

 In this lab we are taking a look at another HMM based tool, ChromHMM.
+ChromHMM uses a multivariate HMM model to discover epigenomic features on a given chromosome.
+Instead of sequence data, it uses experimental results mapping epigenomic (methylation, histone modification etc.) features to the chromosome.

   * [Project website](http://compbio.mit.edu/ChromHMM)
   * [Manual](http://compbio.mit.edu/ChromHMM/ChromHMM_manual.pdf)

-### What ChromHMM does

-ChromHMM uses a multivariate HMM model to discover epigenomic features on a given chromosome.
-Instead of sequence data, it uses experimental results mapping epigenomic (methylation, histone modification etc.) features to the chromosome.

 ## The difference from previous HMMs we have seen